 Aber Falls in Snowdonia National Park is actually two waterfalls located closely together, 2 miles south of Abergwyngregyn in Gwynedd.
 The larger of the falls located in this scenic woodland spot is Rhaeadr Fawr, which literally means “big waterfall”.
 The smaller is Rhaeadr Bach and appears to be taller but has a thinner water flow.

 The most common route to arrive to Rhaeadr Fawr is a family friendly, circular walk from Abergwyngregyn.
 This walk isn’t very steep and is only about 4.5km round trip so most people, including children, should be able to make the trip without too much difficulty.
 For the slightly more adventurous, venture off the path to Rhaeadr Bach which is a narrower path and is less developed than the main trail.
 Small children especially may have trouble with this path and pushchairs and wheelchairs aren’t possible here.

 By all accounts, the falls themselves are a spectacular sight and worth the relatively short walk.
 The larger fall is formed as the Afon Gogh river plunges 120 feet down to the rocks below.
 The water below is cold but wading and paddling are possible – for you and the pooch!

 Visitors might also be interested in the Bronze Age settlements along the way, including an excavated roundhouse.
 Numerous historical standing stones and burial mounts can se spotted along the walk as well.

-The car park is well sign posted and has a fee of £3, cash only, so make sure you have the right change.
+The car park is well sign posted and has a fee of £3 (as of this writing) and is cash only.
 You can then proceed to the clearly marked path for the falls for a lovely walk and some excellent photo opportunities.